 Google BigQuery is an IaaS (infrastructure as a platform) which offers serverless, scalable infrastructure along with an elastic pay-as-you-go pricing model.
 It eliminates the effort and expense involved in procuring and managing on-premise hardware.
 Moreover, it’s an affordable service as users pay only for the hardware used and the queries processed.

 BigQuery successfully democratizes big data analysis.
 Until its launch, only enterprises, with enormous financial and human resources were able to afford the infrastructure needed to produce such massive data analysis.
-BigQuery changes the equation by essentially renting the infrastructure and compute resources needed to mine vast amounts of data for insights.
+BigQuery changes the equation by essentially renting the infrastructure and compute resources needed to mine vast amounts of data for business intelligence.

 O’Reilly Report: Moving Hadoop to the Cloud now.

-The key to BigQuery — Dremel
+The key to BigQuery — Dremel.

 BigQuery is the public interface of Google’s Dremel query engine.
 In tandem with Google’s data centers, it’s Dremel that enables BigQuery to run big data jobs quickly and efficiently.